-We are Advocacy After Fatal Domestic Abuse (AAFDA) and we are a Centre of Excellence for reviews after domestic homicide.
-We provide specialist and expert advocacy and specialist peer support to families and friends bereaved by domestic homicide, domestic abuse related suicides and unexplained deaths.
+We are Advocacy After Fatal Domestic Abuse (AAFDA) Ltd and we are a Centre of Excellence for reviews after domestic homicide.
+Founded in 2008, AAFDA provide specialist and expert advocacy and specialist peer support to families and friends bereaved by domestic homicide, domestic abuse related suicides and unexplained deaths.
 We work on behalf of families and friends to ensure their loved one's voice is heard.

 We also offer training, information, guidance and advice to professionals involved in cases of fatal domestic abuse.